-Revised September 2011 by C. Amsler (University of Zurich), S. Eidelman (Budker Institute of Nuclear Physics, Novosibirsk), T. Gutsche (University of Tübingen), C. Hanhart (Forschungszentrum Jülich), S. Spanier (University of Tennessee), and N.A.
+Revised November 2015 by C. Amsler (Univ of Bern), S. Eidelman (Budker Institute of Nuclear Physics, Novosibirsk), T. Gutsche (University of Tübingen), C. Hanhart (Forschungszentrum Jülich), S. Spanier (University of Tennessee), and N.A.
 Törnqvist (University of Helsinki)

 I. Introduction: In contrast to the vector and tensor mesons, the identification of the scalar mesons is a long-standing puzzle.
 Scalar resonances are difficult to resolve because some of them have large decay widths which cause a strong overlap between resonances and background.
 In addition, several decay channels sometimes open up within a short mass interval (e.g. at the $K\bar{K}$ and $\eta\eta$ thresholds), producing cusps in the line shapes of the near-by resonances.
 Furthermore, one expects non- $q\bar{q}$ scalar objects, such as glueballs and multiquark states in the mass range below 2 GeV (for reviews see, e.g., Refs.
-[1-4]).
+[1-5] and the mini-review on non- $\bar{q}q$ states in this Review of Particle Physics (RPP)).

-Scalars are produced, for example, in πN scattering on polarized/unpolarized targets, $p\bar{p}$ annihilation, central hadronic production, J/Ψ , B-, D- and K-meson decays, $\gamma\gamma$ formation, and φ radiative decays.
+Light scalars are produced, for example, in πN scattering on polarized/unpolarized targets, $p\bar{p}$ annihilation, central hadronic production, J/Ψ , B-, D- and K-meson decays, $\gamma\gamma$ formation, and φ radiative decays.
 Especially for the lightest scalar mesons simple parameterizations fail and more advanced theory tools are necessary to extract the resonance parameters from data.
 In the analyses available in the literature fundamental properties of the amplitudes such as unitarity, analyticity, Lorentz invariance, chiral and flavor symmetry are implemented at different levels of rigor.
-Especially, chiral symmetry implies the appearance of zeros close to the threshold in elastic S-wave scattering amplitudes involving soft pions [5,6], which may be shifted or removed in associated production processes [7].
-The methods employed are the K-matrix formalism, the N/D-method, the Dalitz Tuan ansatz, unitarized quark models with coupled channels, effective chiral field theories and the linear sigma model, etc. Dynamics near the lowest two-body thresholds in some analyses are described by crossed channel (t, u) meson exchange or with an effective range parameterization instead of, or in addition to, resonant features in the s-channel.
-Recent dispersion theoretical approaches made it possible to accurately pin down the location of resonance poles for the low lying states [8-11].
+Especially, chiral symmetry implies the appearance of zeros close to the threshold in elastic S-wave scattering amplitudes involving soft pions [6,7], which may be shifted or removed in associated production processes [8].
+The methods employed are the K-matrix formalism, the N/D-method, the Dalitz-Tuan ansatz, unitarized quark models with coupled channels, effective chiral field theories and the linear sigma model, etc. Dynamics near the lowest two-body thresholds in some analyses are described by crossed channel (t, u) meson exchange or with an effective range parameterization instead of, or in addition to, resonant features in the s-channel.
+Dispersion theoretical approaches are applied to pin down the location of resonance poles for the low-lying states [9-12].